About Us

 <– That’s his blind cat, Brie

-During his college life, Kris pursued advanced studies in music composition.
-He has physically handled tens of thousands of books over the course of his time as a bookman, particularly when he worked for a time as the manager of a remote online satellite bookstore in San Jose.
-Kris prefers books in the analogue world, where physical human beings dwell.
+Kris has physically handled tens of thousands of books over the course of his time as a bookman, particularly when he worked as the manager of a remote online satellite bookstore in San Jose.
+He prefers books in the analogue world, where real people dwell.

 They are all knowledgeable and helpful: Let them find great gift books for you this season!